Air India Express Flight 1344: Aircraft Accident Investigation Bureau (AAIB)

 The AAIB team in Kozhikode probed the incident with the assistance of Airports Authority of India officials, air traffic control, ground staff, CISF, the fire team and the rescue team.
 It found evidence of waterlogging of the runway at the time of landing.
 It also checked whether ATC was aware of waterlogging and whether the pilots adhered to rules.
 The preliminary investigation report was expected to be ready in a week after the accident, however this did not happen.

 The United States National Transportation Safety Board (NTSB) also sent a member to assist the AAIB.

 A five-member committee was set up by AAIB on 13 August, to investigate the incident, with the final report to be submitted on 13 January 2021.
 The committee headed by Captain S.S.
 Chahar, former designated examiner on Boeing 737 Next Generation, was to also provide recommendations to avoid such accidents in future.

-The civil aviation ministry cited delays due to the COVID-19 pandemic and granted a two-month extension to the AAIB to submit its draft final probe report on the crash.
+The civil aviation ministry cited delays due to the COVID-19 pandemic and granted a two-month extension to the AAIB to submit its draft final probe report on the accident.

-The report was released on September 11, 2021, where it said that the probable cause of the accident was "the non-adherence to standard operating procedures by the pilot flying".
-The pilot in command did not do a Go Around despite the call for it by the co-pilot, who also failed to take over the controls.